Making a Career Change as an Older Adult: The Complete Guide

 - Tips on how to show a prospective employer why your age makes you so valuable

-- A list of transferable skills (that you likely already have) which can help you back up your suitability for any role.
+- A list of transferable skills (that you likely already have) that can help you back up your suitability for any role.

 Changing careers later in life is a lot more high-stakes than a 20-something still dabbling in different fields.
 Especially from a financial perspective.